Skip to content

 }

 Some incoming messages are used for multiple kinds of information.
-These are the general, play state and SyncPlay commands.
-To filter the types of commands there are a few helper functions available.
-All of them support a "commands" parameter to define the message types to receive.
+These are the general commands, play state and SyncPlay command messages.
+To filter the types of commands there are extensions functions available.
+All of them support filtering for one or multiple commands to receive.
 All types will be sent when the commands parameter is omitted.
-This is the same behavior as using addListener.
+This is the same behavior as using the subscribe<T> function.

 kotlin